In this article

-A high-functioning alcoholic (or functional alcoholic) is not a formal diagnosis.
-It is a term used to describe someone who is dependent on alcohol but can still function in society.
+A high-functioning alcoholic is not a formal diagnosis.
+It's a term for someone who drinks alcohol heavily but can still function in society.

 Here are some common warning signs of a high-functioning alcoholic:

 Even if you tell yourself that your habits are not an alcohol use disorder, these signs are a red flag.
-If you drink to cope with your daily life, you may require professional help.
+If you drink to cope with your daily life or even celebrate victories, you may require professional help.

-You may believe alcoholism is limited to drinking too much alcohol in one sitting, otherwise known as binge drinking.
-However, it can include drinking a moderate number of drinks daily.
+You may believe alcoholism is limited to drinking too much in one sitting (otherwise known as binge drinking.)

-Drinking alone can be a sign of high functioning alcoholism.
-When drinking alone, it is more challenging to limit the amount you consume.
+Drinking alone can be a sign of high-functioning alcoholism.
+Some people even drink in secret.
+When drinking alone, it's harder to limit the amount you consume.
 Take note of how often you drink alone.

 If you find yourself buying a bottle to drink alone a few times a week, you may need to seek help.

 If you drink too much, this may be a sign of high-functioning alcoholism.

 It's essential to note that functional alcoholics may not get into trouble, engage in risky behavior, or behave poorly even if they drink too much.

 They may still care for their family, keep up with tasks at work, and not show any negative emotions or behaviors like depression, anger, or low self-esteem.